golang-migrate/migrate/database/ydb/README.md

 | `port` | The port to bind to |
 | `database` | The name of the database to connect to |
 | `x-migrations-table`| Name of the migrations table.
 Default: `schema_migrations` |

+## Warning
+- Beware of race conditions between migrations initiated from different processes (on the same machine or on different machines).
+- Beware of partial migrations, because currently in YDB it is not possible to execute DDL SQL statements in a transaction.